fascinating book...

 Few be living who remember the incidents of antebellum days here when the old Court House was the center of many political activities.
 It was the custom in all country towns in Missouri to plat them with a court house square in the center.
 Warrensburg followed the rule.
 The court house was built on the square, a plank fence around the square, outside of the fence a plank walk, and outside of the Walk, all around, a row of posts connected by chains to which horses could be hitched, 0n big days these places were crowded to excess.
 All days of political gatherings were practically holidays for those attending.
 Real estate and slaves were frequently sold as advertised.

-southeast corner of the court houes to the top of what is now a first story bay window where under the door is the second story was a large platform Where many slaves were sold under the hammer.
+There was a stairway from the southeast corner of the court houes to the top of what is now a first story bay window where under the door is the second story was a large platform Where many slaves were sold under the hammer.
 The bidders usually stood on the ground south of the building.

 W. O. Davis, present owner of the building, tells that a few years ago, an old negro from another place came to see the premises and that door from which, when young, he was sold.